OKR vs. Howwe

 The Howwe Way of Working also adds an extra dimension, in its third discipline, where transparent follow-up and commitments are in focus, ultimately affecting the long-term accountability and spurs relentlessness in execution.
 This includes accounting for the past and planning for the future.

 This happens in Acceleration Meetings with a cadence that is significantly tighter than suggested with OKRs where the cadence is more connected to yearly or quarterly closings.
 Our experience, supported by research, shows that longer time spans make it harder for people to stay engaged with their goals.
-We are only humans, and our minds (and calendars) tend to get cluttered, leading to a loss of focus.
+We are only humans after all, and our minds (and calendars) tend to get cluttered, leading to a loss of focus.
 Acceleration meetings keep employees on track.
 It gives the team a chance to assess their achievements, celebrate progress, and together commit to future activities driving progress on the goals.
-It also gives managers the chance to correct misalignment before becoming a real problem.
+It also gives managers the chance to correct misalignments of various sorts, before things become a real problem.

 We believe in measurable results